AS2 server: Which Option to Choose and How to Implement It?

 This article discusses EDIINT AS2 (Applicability Statement 2) protocol from practical point of view.
 It is designed for managers and specialists responsible for implementing EDI, particularly those without prior experience with this protocol.
 A comprehensive understanding of AS2 will help to select the right approach and ease the process of choosing the software package or an EDI service provider.

-Download this article as PDF:
+Download this article as PDF (no email required):

 AS2 file transfer for EDI - practical implementation guide